 National boundaries or borders are imaginary lines drawn by politicians on the surface of the Earth.
-They are marked quite clearly on maps (though they ratheroften need changing, happily for cartographers) but are generally invisible in the real world.
-Drive up the I-91 to Canada, for example, and just past an interesting notice that announces you are exactly half way between the Equator and the North Pole, comes no more than a pair of buildings with “Stop” signs; to the left and the right of the road, nothing tells rabbits and other furry critters that they are supposed, to the North, to understand French as well as English and to obey orders from Ottawa instead of D.C.
+They are marked quite clearly on maps (though they rather often need changing, happily for cartographers) but are generally invisible in the real world.
+Drive up the I–91 to Canada, for example, and just past an interesting notice that announces you are exactly half way between the equator and the north pole, comes no more than a pair of buildings with “Stop” signs; to the left and the right of the road, nothing tells rabbits and other furry critters that they are supposed, to the North, to understand French as well as English and to obey orders from Ottawa instead of Washington.

 So humans (unlike rabbits) — unless we go to the considerable trouble of bypassing their checkpoints — have to prove that we are entitled to pass from Country A to Country B, or else we shall get turned back.
 That is one of the outrageous impositions on human liberty that comes directly from our foolish habit of allowing governments to exist.
 Actually, it gets worse.

-Not until the INS officer (sometimes cheerful and welcoming, sometimes downright surly) stamps one’s passport with a practised flourish, is one actually “in” the US of A. I think.
+Not until the INS officer (sometimes cheerful and welcoming, sometimes downright surly) stamps one’s passport with a practised flourish, is one actually “in” the United States.
+I think.
 And not until the chalk on one’s bags has been checked at the customs door is one free, relatively speaking, of the risk of detention by this terrocrat or that.

 The strip search

-There was this lady, somewhat rotund, a genuine US Resident, returning from a trip abroad and arriving before some customs agent.
+There was this lady, somewhat rotund, a genuine United States resident, returning from a trip abroad and arriving before some customs agent.
 He took it into his terrocrat head that she was smuggling something, around her portly midriff.

 She was further given a horrid–tasting laxative, and made to sit on a toilet under supervision until the grey area on the film was no longer visible.
 You guessed it: No coke.
 Not only was the lady completely innocent, she hadn’t even broken any of their stupid laws!